 Secretary Break: Secretary makes any announcements pertinent to the meeting and proceeds with the 7th tradition.

 7th tradition: Meetings are self-supportive and rely on donations from members to pay for expenses such as rent.
-A basket is usually passed around to collect money.
+A basket is usually passed around to collect money, although it is not obligated to provide.

 Anniversary: Members are asked to share their sobriety milestones of 1 month, 2 months, 3 months, etc. up to 1 year and then 1 year, 2 years, 3 years, etc. This usually happens during the secretary break.